-Marine environment means the sea, coast, beach, seabed, water masses (the water column) and environmental resources.
-Environmental resource means naturally occurring or natural biotic and abiotic components which can include one or more species, biotopes and/or habitats in a marine environment.
+Marine environment means the sea, coast, beach, seabed, water masses (the water column) and environmental values.
+Environmental values mean naturally occurring or natural biotic and abiotic components that can include one or more species, biotopes and/or habitats in a marine environment.

-The basis for establishing monitoring and remote measurement of the external environment is the activity, identified risk, the need for environmental data as a basis for making decisions and knowledge regarding pollution.
+The basis for establishing monitoring of the external environment is the activity, identified risk, the need for environmental data as a basis for making decision and knowledge regarding pollution.

-The duty to monitor and carry out remote measurement is specified in Chapter X of the Activities Regulations.
+The duty to monitor is specified in Chapter X of the Activities Regulations.